- This event has passed.

 Join us to hear from

-- Dave Griffith, Serves on multiple family business boards; Executive Director, Episcopal Community Services, Philadelphia, PA, and
+- Dave Griffith, Serves on multiple family business boards; formerly President & now Board Chair of family business, The Modern Group; Executive Director, Episcopal Community Services, Philadelphia, PA,

-- Julia Klein, 3rd Gen Owner, Chairwoman and CEO, CH Briggs, Reading, PA
+- Julia Klein, 3rd Gen Owner, Chairwoman and CEO, CH Briggs, Reading, PA, and

-- David Griffith has deep experience in private and public companies.
+David Griffith has deep experience in private and public companies.
 After several executive positions at IBM, ROLM, and MCI, in 1993 Dave was recruited to serve as President for his wife’s family business Modern Group, Ltd. , where he now serves as board chair.
-Dave also serves as board chair or director for several other family businesses including JJ Haines Company, Delaware Valley Floral Group, Verus, Mountain Laurel Spirits and Hoober, Inc.
+Dave also serves as board chair or director for several other family businesses including Delaware Valley Floral Group, Verus, and Hoober, Inc.